Ultimate Kimberly Real Estate Investing Guide for 2026

 Wholesaling

-As a real estate wholesaler, you sign a contract to purchase a home that other investors will want.
-A real estate investor then “buys” the purchase contract from you.
-The property is sold to the investor, not the real estate wholesaler.
-The real estate wholesaler doesn’t liquidate the residential property — they sell the rights to buy one.
+As a real estate wholesaler, you enter a purchase contract to purchase a house that other real estate investors will be interested in.
+But you don't buy the home: after you control the property, you get a real estate investor to become the buyer for a price.
+The investor then settles the purchase.
+The real estate wholesaler doesn't liquidate the residential property — they sell the rights to purchase one.

 Factors to Consider